Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 680 should be 1402% faster than the Radeon HD 4550 256MB overall, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 680 should perform quite a bit faster than the Radeon HD 4550 256MB overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Geforce GTX 680 is the winner, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Geforce GTX 680 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison